Balazzs/HPGECalorimeter/README.md

 ### Windows Subsystem for Linux (WSL)

-I suggest using WSL for a Windows installation, as the native windows Geant4 doesn't support multithread simulations.
+I suggest using WSL for a Windows installation, as the native windows Geant4 doesn't support multithread simulations, and configuring Qt for GUI can become a nightmare sometimes.
+If you still want to use the native Windows solution then please refer to the official Geant4 [installation guide](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/)

 WSL is a real Linux system running under windows (now with WSL 2.0 with GUI included, although you will need an X server and further configurations, I will only install one without GUI), all the advantages of having Linux and Windows without the hassle of dual booting.

 Microsoft tutorial: https://docs.microsoft.com/en-us/windows/wsl/install-win10